Latest update 18 May 2021

 In the spring of 2020, the working group RDA-COVID19-Social-Sciences was established which we would like to highlight here as well.

-Of the RDA outputs the following two were considered highly relevant for social sciences researchers.
+Of the RDA outputs the following five outputs were highlighted as particularly interesting for social sciences researchers.

 • The final version of the RDA COVID-19 Recommendations and Guidelines for Data Sharing, consists of an overview of the COVID-10 WGs discussing how data from multiple disciplines can inform response to a pandemic.